-Couple’s outrage as car insurance hiked 90%: ‘trying to mug me when I wasn’t looking’
+Couple’s outrage as car insurance hiked 90%: ‘Trying to mug me when I wasn’t looking’

 Some motorists are lucky to see smaller price rises – below the 48 per cent average increase – but these higher insurance costs are still a blow during a time of rising prices, from food shopping and holidays to mortgages and rents.

-The premium on Katy Walton’s Mini Cooper countryman recently rose 23 per cent, from £392 to £482.
-“I was disappointed to see an increase of nearly £100 despite having been a loyal customer with LV for years, and I have accrued eight years no claims.
+The premium on Katy Walton’s Mini Cooper Countryman recently rose by 23 per cent, from £392 to £482.
+“I was disappointed to see an increase of nearly £100 despite having been a loyal customer with LV for years, and I have accrued eight years’ no claims.
 I thought year-on-year you got rewarded with a reduction for good driving!” she said.

-LV said it was sorry customers weren’t happy with their renewals.
+LV said it is sorry customers aren’t happy with their renewals.
 “Prices are going up everywhere at the moment and, unfortunately, insurance is no different.
 We’re doing everything we can to manage these trends and keep costs as low as we possibly can.”

 Direct Line said: “We always encourage our customers to shop around for a range of quotes before renewing their insurance, to ensure they get the right cover to meet their needs if the worst were to happen and they had to claim.”